You Can Help

 • Commitment from Safe Harbor during COVID-19 & Beyond

-• Domestic violence agencies are first responders to very lethal situations.
-Many victims will call for safety from domestic violence organizations before or instead of law enforcement assistance.
+• Domestic abuse agencies are first responders to very lethal situations.
+Many survivors will call for safety from domestic abuse organizations before or instead of law enforcement assistance.

 • Safe Harbor direct service staff will continue to provide emergency shelter, mobile counseling and advocacy, and safety planning.
-The lives victims depend on immediate response and on-going shelter, counseling and advocacy from experts in domestic violence, especially during a time of increased stress, isolation and community crisis.
+The lives survivors depend on immediate response and on-going shelter, counseling and advocacy from experts in domestic abuse, especially during a time of increased stress, isolation and community crisis.

 • For a detailed list of what our current services look like please see: Safe Harbor Service Updates in Response to COVID-19/Coronavirus.